 Paying tribute to Humayun Ahmed and some of his iconic characters

-He was the writer who had opened the doors of Bengali fiction for many.
 It happened back in the early 2000s.
 I was a clueless ninth grader totally immersed in the worlds of Jeffrey Archer and Mario Puzo, after having said a final goodbye to The Secret Seven and the Hardy Boys.
-One day, while I was going through some of the old stuff my mother kept from her college days (which she stores in a forgotten section of a cupboard), a book named Amar Chelebela fell on my hands from a pile.
+One day, while I was going through some of the old stuff my mother kept from her college days (which she stores in a forgotten section of a cupboard), a book, Amar Chelebela, fell on my hands from a pile.

 The first few lines caught my attention.
 The day was then reserved for reading the book, and by evening, an enigmatic writer had no clue that he had won yet another heart.

-Then came a retired lecturer named Misir Ali, and a cheery fellow -- with serious issues -- Himaloy (or Himu).
+Then came a retired lecturer named Misir Ali, and a cheery fellow — with serious issues —Himalay (or Himu).
 They were the friends I grew up with.
 Had I not opened that book, my respect and admiration for Bengali fiction would perhaps never have grown.

 Like me, millions of readers have become loyal fans of Humayun Ahmed.
 To me, it was always the simplicity that attracted me to his stories.
 He wrote even the most complex things in a simple, down-to-earth fashion that made Humayun Ahmed a favourite among people.

 That was the charm he played on us.
-Even in science fictions and stories of the liberation war, he used contexts, locations and characters so familiar and near to us that the write-ups hit right at the heart; they were always something everyone could connect with.
+Even in science fiction and stories of the liberation war, he used contexts, locations, and characters so familiar and near to us that the write-ups hit right at the heart; they were always something everyone could connect with.

-Interestingly, even the dedication note he used to write in the beginning of books usually told a tiny story, often a sincere, creative and jolly one.
+Interestingly, even the dedication note he used to write at the beginning of books usually told a tiny story, often a sincere, creative, and jolly one.

 Moreover, the crazy and exciting characters that he created made him a favourite.
-There was Baker bhai, through whom the creator took his characters' influence to a whole new level, which included protests against the fictional character's death penalty.
+There was Baquer Bhai, through whom the creator took his character's influence to a whole new level, which included protests against the fictional character's death penalty.
 That's how powerful his characters are.

 She was no average woman.
-As an iconic representation of women's emancipation, Humayun Ahmed penned a character right out of the history books brought to million homes through television.
+As an iconic representation of women's emancipation, Humayun Ahmed penned a character right out of the history books and brought it to a million homes through television.

-Elachi Begum, of Ayomoy fame, is someone who keeps fighting till the end, whether it is for the emancipation of the slave Moti, or establishing the rights of her husband's first wife or maybe her own.
+Elachi Begum, of Ayomoy fame, is someone who keeps fighting until the end, whether it is for the emancipation of the slave, Moti, or establishing the rights of her husband's first wife or maybe her own.

-Even at the prospect of her sister becoming her husband's wife does not unnerve her.
-She has the mind-frame to coax her way through all that is unfair.
+Even the prospect of her sister becoming her husband's wife does not unnerve her.
+She has the mind frame to coax her way through all that is unfair.

 Sara Zaker, in all possibility her most memorable television appearance, achieved all that, and even more, without losing her dignity.
-She is the represent to the Muslim renaissance of woman.
+She is the representative of the Muslim Renaissance of women.
 One of Humayun's best.

-Two decades later, as we revisit the charisma that was Baker Bhai, we cannot help but feel that whatever he may have appeared to be at first glance, he was anything but ordinary.
+Two decades later, as we revisit the charisma that was Baquer Bhai, we cannot help but feel that whatever he may have appeared to be at first glance, he was anything but ordinary.
 We cannot help but feel that it was foolish to expect to hate him.
-Because if truth be told, he had us at hello.
+Because if truth be told, he had us at hello!